YizeZhang/Net_Diff/README.md

 It can also support orbit simulation.

-It also provides some useful tools such as time and coordinate system transfer, RINEX edit, RTCM3 and raw data convert, RTCM3 receiving.
+It also provides some useful tools such as time and coordinate system transfer, RINEX edit, RTCM3 and raw data convert, Ntrip data receiving.

 *****************************************************************************************************